wmcadigital/wmn-design-system/doc/contributing.md

 ## Testing a release

-If you need to test a release, for example if you're contributing a new component see [Publishing pre-release of GOV.UK Frontend](/docs/contributing/publishing-a-pre-release.md).
+If you need to test a release, for example if you're contributing a new component see [Publishing pre-release of WMN Design System Frontend](/docs/contributing/publishing-a-pre-release.md).

 ## Application tasks